mattyb4/Cluster-Scout/README.md

 uv run main.py --mode mutation-clustering
 ```

-*If you get the error "uv: command not found", see troubleshooting steps below.*

 **PTM-proximity steps:**

 1. **Filter** — merges and filters the PTMD and COSMIC datasets.
 A mutation must show up in a minimum of 3 distinct samples (and have a confirmed/reported-somatic status) for it to be added to the filtered dataset.
-This threshold can be changed by editing HOTSPOT_MIN_AFFECTED_CASES near the top of scripts/1_filter.py
+This threshold can be changed by editing HOTSPOT_MIN_AFFECTED_CASES near the top of scripts/1_filter.py, or via the "Min samples" setting in the app.
 2. **Download structures** — fetches AlphaFold CIF models and PAE files for each protein (will be a little over 2gb) by iterating over all UniProt IDs found in the tsv file generated by step 1.
 The AlphaFold DB does not seem to have .cif files for proteins multiple-thousand residues long, so some may not be found and will also skip a protein if a canonical sequence is not obvious in the DB.
 These situations will be logged in Output/logs/download_errors.tsv.
 You can manually upload these sequences to alphafoldserver.com and generate .cif files there, to then be individually analyzed by analyze_single_cif_nearby_mutations.py.
 See "Analyzing individual .cif models" below for instructions on how to do that.
 3. **Find nearby mutations** — computes 3D distances between PTM sites and nearby cancer mutations.
 If a PTM residue from the input does not match up with the residue found in the .cif file, it will be skipped and logged in Output/logs/ptm_skipped.tsv
-4. **Annotate 14-3-3 binding sites** — queries the 14-3-3-Pred API for predicted binding-site scores and cross-references a dataset of experimentally confirmed 14-3-3 interactors
-5. **Annotate PolyPhen-2 scores** — queries myvariant.info for PolyPhen-2 pathogenicity predictions and tags each mutation with a (PP:D/P/B,score) label
+4. **Annotate results** — annotates each PTM site and nearby mutation with 14-3-3 binding predictions (14-3-3-Pred API plus experimentally confirmed interactors), PolyPhen-2 pathogenicity scores (myvariant.info), predicted upstream kinases (Kinase Library), and AIUPred intrinsic disorder / binding-region scores.

 **Mutation-clustering steps:**